andrekrippahl/SunSetAPI/README.md

 - Happy path: inserts and returns records
 - Uses cached records (no upstream call)
 - Maps upstream timeout to 504

 ---

+## Caching & performance

+- For a requested range, the controller does one DB query:
+WHERE city = ?
+AND date BETWEEN ?
+AND ?
+- For dates missing in the DB, it:

+- - Calls the Sunrise–Sunset API

+- - Stores a new sunset_records row

+- - Streams/returns the row

+- Subsequent requests for the same input are served from DB.

+---